Nataland/nataland.github.io/_posts/2018-07-11-BusinessLawChapter18.md

 #### Employer's role:
 - Need for **warnings** to employee - providing the opportunity for the employee to improve their behaviour
+- Progressive employee discipline: imposing increasingly serious consequences for each event of improper employee behaviour beginning with a warning and ending with dismissal
 - Need to provide adequate training and assistance
 - Need to document activities of both employer and employee
+- burden of proof of the warning is on the employer
+- only most serious events of cause entitle no warning:
+	1. violating an essential term of the employment contract
+	2. breaching the faith inherent in the relationship
+	3. fundamentally or directly conflicting with the employee's obligations to the employer

 ### Wrongful Dismissal
 > Where an employee claims they have been wrongfully dismissed